The Merger – Baby steps

 Part of my time this year is being spent as an adviser to two organisations that are merging.
 It makes an interesting example of a merger process.
-All relevant posts on the process are collected under the Merger process category.
+All relevant posts on the process are collected under the Merger tag.

 I set the scene for the Merger last month in this post.